Sterling steady as focus turns to BoE, ECB

 would threaten to drag the UK into a deeper recession.

-Many expect the ECB to cut rates and are hoping it may
+Many expect the ECB also to cut rates and are hoping it may

 announce further stimulus to support the faltering economy.